sirredbeard/microsoft-opensource/README.md

 * Steve Ballmer resigns
 * VM Depot announced, community-driven repository of Linux and BSD virtual machines for Azure
+* Microsoft challenges broad US warrant for overseas e-mails and helps create a new law improving e-mail privacy
 * 📰 "Microsoft's Open Source Company Is a Year Old.
 But What Is It?"
 [Wired](https://www.wired.com/2013/04/microsoftopentech/)

 ### 2014